etiennebacher/altdoc/docs/vignettes/deploy.md

 # Deploy

+Once you’re happy with your `altdoc` setup, you can use `setup_github_actions()` to create the file `.github/workflows/altdoc.yaml`.
+This workflow will automatically run `render_docs()` on Github when you push to the `main` or `master` branch.
+The rendered documentation is then stored in the `gh-pages` branch, that you can use with the service of your choice to deploy your website, as explained below.

+Note that you don’t have to use this Github action workflow.
+If you prefer, you can simply run `render_docs()` by yourself and push the changes to the branch of your choice.
+The workflow simply is here to make that systematically at each push to `main`/`master`.

+## Tools to deploy the website

 `docsify.js`, `docute` and `mkdocs` documentations can be deployed with several tools.
 The authors of these documentation generators have all written detailed guides to deployment, which you can read here: